 A young sports editor, Mike Farner (is he still around?) wrote about how basketball seniors Mike Fleetwood, Jimmy Masden, Ray McCubbins, and Monty Edwards capped the regular season with a 73-42 victory over East Hardin.

 Pam Eddington was selected as a contestant in the 1983 Miss Kentucky Teen U.S.A. pageant.
 She was sponsored by Hairport and Margie's Shop-N-Save store.

-Bullitt Central Cougars' basketball team defeated North Bullitt for the 29th District title, 63-55; their third title in a row; and Bullitt East Lady Chargers beat Spencer County 73-22 in their district tournament.
+Bullitt Central Cougars' basketball team defeated North Bullitt for the 29th District title, 63-55.
+This was their third title in a row.

 Joe Mills and Bill Mohollon were in charge of grilling the chicken and pork chops for the Zoneton Lion's Club barbecue in Hillview.
 Both men were 12 year members of the club.

 Tom Martin was featured in an article about how he had dealt with the fall that left him unable to walk, and how the school system had modified the driver's ed car so that Tom could be the driving instructor.